 India is home to 11 million street children.
 Some are orphans, some run away from abuse, neglect, or arranged child marriages, others are simply young and misguided.
 They run to big cities like Delhi and Mumbai, dreaming of a better life.
 The reality is never what they had hoped.

 Sorting fact from fiction

 One common rumor is that all kids begging on the street are a member of “the mafia.”
-None of the kids I have spoken with about their experience have any personal or second-hand knowledge of anyone begging for any such mafia.
+None of the kids I have spoken with In Delhi about their experience have any personal or second-hand knowledge of anyone begging for any such mafia.
 In fact, they looked confused by the question.
-The Delhi police department has even come out saying there is no begging mafia in Delhi but that doesn’t stop people from using conspiracy of one to justify their own indifference towards those who live in poverty.
+The Delhi police department has even come out saying there is no begging mafia in Delhi but that doesn’t stop people from using the conspiracy of one to justify their own indifference towards those who live in poverty.

 Life on the streets